 SOME OF THE EXHIBITS

-A constructed two masted boat, pottery and other artifacts.
+- A constructed two masted boat, pottery and other artefacts.

 - This exhibit is an example of Tudor furniture.

 - Look around Lyme Regis, you will see remarkable resemblances in some of the buildings’ interiors to that of cabins on ancient maritime boats.